irskep/irskep.github.com/content/posts/2012-12-15-what-ive-been-doing-lately.md

 web game.
 I have a few technical blog posts over at the [Buildy Blog](http://blog.playbuildy.com/).
 I also work on [Literally Canvas](http://literallycanvas.com/), an open source HTML5 drawing widget.
-You can try it right here!
+You can try it right on this page:

 <div class="literally"><canvas></canvas></div>